sowbug/gary.burd.info/README.md

-This gist is the source code for http://gary.beagledreams.com/page/go-websocket-chat.html
+This repository is the source for http://gary.burd.info/go-websocket-chat.

 Copyright (c) 2013 Gary Burd